 Using tags

-- By feature release: Identify all of the splits associated with a particular release using tags such as reporting, new permissioning, or contact database migration.
+- By feature release.
+Identify all of the feature flags associated with a particular release using tags such as reporting, new permissioning, or contact database migration.

 Notes: Be aware that: